aquinordg/cabidge/index.md

 Interference used in the particularization of clusters, before the application of the sigmoid function and the transformation to the binary base.
 We suggest using values belonging to the range [0.0, 0.5].
 Default is 0.5.

 **m**: _int_
-Number of examples or lines.
+Number of examples or rows.

 **n**: _int_
 Number of features or columns.